getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 1. In Jira, click the **gear icon** > **Applications** > **Application Links**.
 1. Enter the following as the application URL:
 `https://sentry.io/extensions/jira_server/setup/`
 1. Click **Create New Link**.
-If you see a warning that “No response was received from the URL you entered”, ignore and click **Continue**.
+If you see a warning that “No response was received from the URL you entered,” ignore and click **Continue**.
 1. In the resulting dialog, fill out the form as follows:

     | Application Name                 | Sentry        |